ghostkcleung/tft_framework/tft_framework/src/Image.md

 # Add Image Support

-You can load and draw the Image file from the SD card as following.
+You can load and draw the Image file from the SD card as following. tft_framework is support BMP 24bit and 16bit format temporary.
+I will implement more type of image such as JPG, PNG ... in the future.

 ```cpp
 Screen scr = /* YOUR SCREEN */